Biosphere Data Across the United States Western Seaboard

 This animation begins with the wide shot of the United States and zooms down to the Western seaboard while cycling through nearly ten years of SeaWiFS biosphere data.
 This version is annotated with corresponding dates.

 Please give credit for this item to: NASA/Goddard Space Flight Center Scientific Visualization Studio NASA/Goddard Space Flight Center, The SeaWiFS Project and GeoEye, Scientific Visualization Studio.
 NOTE: All SeaWiFS images and data presented on this web site are for research and educational use only.
-All commercial use of SeaWiFS data must be coordinated with GeoEye (http://www.geoeye.com).
+All commercial use of SeaWiFS data must be coordinated with GeoEye (NOTE: In January 2013, DigitalGlobe and GeoEye combined to become one DigitalGlobe.).

 GCMD keywords can be found on the Internet with the following citation: